 Asteroid Room Teacher

 I was blessed to join the CMA community as a parent when my son began first grade here many years ago.
 Happily, I joined the pre-primary staff the following year.
 Before CMA, I had taught a total of four years in Montessori classrooms; two at the Toddler Level (18 months – 3 years of age) and two at the Pre-Primary Level (ages 3 – 6).
 After joining CMA’s staff, I worked nine years in CMA’s Early Childhood classroom.
 I also continue to work with the Kindergarteners as an instructor for their weekly music studio.
-This will be my eleventh year teaching at the Lower Elementary Level.
+This will be my twelfth year teaching at the Lower Elementary Level.
+Recently, I began working as an adjunct professor in the Montessori Teaching Education program at Xavier University.
+I also do field consulting work for the Center for Guided Montessori Studies.
 I came to Montessori Education later in life, going back to school at age 41, and completing my Early Childhood certification (ages 2.5 – 6).
 In 2014, I completed my studies in Elementary Education and received my Montessori Elementary certification (ages 6 – 12).
-In all, I have worked in a Montessori environment for 23 years.
+In all, I have worked in a Montessori environment for 24 years.
 In addition to my Montessori education, I have certifications in the Musikgarten Early Childhood Music and Movement programs (birth – 7 years of age).
 I received a B.A. from Xavier University in Theology with a minor in Music Education.
 My M.A. in Mental Health Counseling was conferred upon me by the University of Cincinnati.
-Before beginning my teaching career, I worked both as a Director of Youth Ministry (working with teens 7th through 12th grades) and as a Hospice Grief Therapist.
+Before beginning my teaching career, I worked both as a Director of Youth Ministry (working with teens, 7th through 12th grades) and as a Hospice Grief Therapist.
 Those who already know me have discovered that one of my greatest passions is the performing arts, especially theater and vocal performance.
 I continue to perform around town as time permits.
-In addition to teaching, I work part-time as a circuit coach at the Finneytown Curves and am a part of my church’s music ensemble.
 Through the support I receive from my faith, family and CMA community, I continue to find great joy and fulfillment working each day with your precious children.

 Comet Room Faculty